 In Paris, the French authorities are working hard to rebuild the Notre Dame in its original state.
 However, restoring the burned cathedral to its former glory requires specific materials.
-Experts are now searching far and wide for fitting stones and centuries-old oaks.
+Experts are now searching far and wide for fitting stones and centuries-old oakswhile time is ticking.

 De Standaard reported that the people responsible for the reconstruction are looking for large amounts of ‘esthetical and physically fitting stones.’
 The Notre Dame’s original building stones were hauled from Paris’s soil in the 12th and 13th century.
 They were chunks of a chalk rock formation, that was formed between 41 and 49 million years ago.

 In the Paris region, there are still a handful of stone quarries which produce these stones.
 To find the right materials, the French Bureau for Geology and Mining is researching several of these quarries.